ezakhar/help/en/basics/work-with-coach.md

-#How to connect with coach
+#How to set up a connection between Coach and Athlete

 It is possible to start working with coach by athlete initiative or by coach initiative.
 Available options depends on coach's role in Staminity: